prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware.md

 ![Giant A900 Specs](/img/cryptocurrency/gpu/giant-a900-specs.png "Giant A900 Specs")

+This is a multi-algorithm ASIC miner, which means it can mine X11/X13/X14/X15/Quark/Qubit.
+However, Dash is the easily the most profitable currency to mine with this ASIC, as it reaches 900 MH/s.
+It only uses 217 W at max load.

+With the Baikal Giant-A900 miner, you'll see a weekly return of $87.53 USD and a monthly return of $375.13 USD per miner.
+That means that you'll rake in over $4,500 USD annually.
+If you invest in more than one miner, your profits will be even greater.

 [Shop Baikal Giant A900 Miners](http://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_ff3=10&pub=5575177097&toolid=10001&campid=5338112809&customid=dash-miners&icep_uq=baikal+giant+a900+miner&icep_sellerId=&icep_ex_kw=&icep_sortBy=12&icep_catId=&icep_minPrice=&icep_maxPrice=&ipn=psmain&icep_vectorid=229466&kwid=902099&mtid=824&kw=lg){: .big-button}

 ### 1. [iBelink DM11G Dash X11 ASIC Miner](http://bitbaza.com/shop/25/desc/ibelinkdm11g)